Traveling. It leaves you speechless. Then turns you into a storyteller. -Batutta

 Our next stop was Ait Ben Haddou.
 Now this looks like a set from a movie, seriously.
 Its incredibly beautiful, something I didn’t expect.
 Also I had the best Tajine there Ive ever tasted, one I didn’t get to taste like that during the whole trip.
 Morocco is quite adventurous, you have to know what your doing otherwise you end up lost.
 Ait Ben Haddou is one of those places where you need to find a good place to stay upfront.
 Luckily we booked a very beautiful place, and the people there were very kind.
 This town reminds me of this crumbling old clay town.
 Literally everything is made out of clay and it looks quite interesting.
 It has this huge old town you can visit, and the famous Kasbah.
 As this fortified city full of towering kasbahs and crumbling walls took beatings from the brutal rains, its citizens defected into more modern digs on the other side of the Ounila River, except for a stubborn few that remain in the formerly majestic ksar.
 Its a very small town, and its perfect for just a day and a night.

 The next day we set out to Merzouga.
 This place is know for its famous desert: The Sahara.
 It was something I needed to see when in Morocco, and frankly it was one of the most epic and beautiful things I’ve ever witnessed.
 Its hot, yes.
 But so worth it.
 While arriving in Merzouga, there was a sense of mystery about this place.
 It was not too crowded and there weren’t that many tourists at the time we where there.
 Before we got into the heart of Merzouga we stopped at this amazing little village town.
-Since I am a photographer and Brad is too, we love to just park the car somewhere and stroll around, while trying not to look too suspicious which our camera’s.
+Since I am a photographer we love to just park the car somewhere and stroll around, while trying not to look too suspicious which our camera’s.
 Its nice to just experience the energy of a certain town.
 This town was very traditional.
 It was like I ended up in star wars, only the lightsabers were missing.
 All the sudden I realized where star wars got their inspiration from.
 To see the traditional people wearing the “jedi” looking robes, was an amazing sight to witness.
 It is in these moments that I feel alive during traveling.
 Seeing kids play footbal, and old ladies doing some groceries.
 All normal things, but in these kind of environments you tend to appreciate these small things.
 Again I was happy to be together.
 Every town is quite overwelming, and when they notice you are a tourist they try to get you into their shop, like a lion hunts a pray.
 After a while you learn how to deal with it, and even joke around with it while not sounding too offensive.
 Walking into these little streets is a real experience for the smell.
 I wasn’t particularly happy when we past this weird shop that was slaughtering chickens in plain sight.
 The bio industries are no better but this was just aweful to witness.
 Nevertheless it was also intruiging to see, because when I visit another culture I want to respect and observe rather then judge their traditions.
 After strolling in the town for a while, we continued our journey to Merzouga.
 Once in Merzouga we checked in at the Chez Youssef Hotel.
 Amazing place I tell you.
 We hit the jackpot.
 Its one of the best places in Merzouga to stay, when heading for the Sahara Desert.
 Its just at the edge of the Erg Chebbi Dune.
 Arriving at our riad which is another word for homestay, we had a very warm welcome with some mint tea and biscuits.
 You can feel you are in Morocco just by looking at all the colors.
 It has so much colors, and their main material in Merzouga to build houses is clay.
 It was like being is this little clay village, which is something else!
 After having a good night sleep, it was time to head into the desert the day after.

 Being in the Sahara desert was absolutely the highlight of the whole trip.
 You only understand it when you are really present.
 Until then you can only see it on pictures in travel books, but when you are standing at the top of a Dune, watching the stars twinkle and seeing the sunset and sunrise, those are the moments that are in my memories forever.
 It is in those moments I realise how small yet how big I am.
 Strangely enough its also a very romantic place to be, and I can image people ask to marry each other in places like this.
 It is truly that beautiful.
 We arranged to stay in the desert for a night.
 Youssef had his own camp which was pretty far into the desert.
 So we had to go on a camel for atleast 1,5 hour to 2 hours.
 Thats very cool, but its less cool for your bum, if you know what I mean 😉 But sooo worth it.
 Nothing cooler then seeing the sun go down while riding your camel.
 I had to laugh several times because we were in a small group, me my bf, and 3 italians, who all seem to have the same problems with their bums aswell.
 Which made everyone giggle the whole trip.